matteeyao/apprenticeship/README.md

     end

     describe '#initialize' do
-        it 'sets up the instance variables' do expect(empty_board.grid.length).to eq(3)
+        it 'sets up the instance variable grid' do expect(empty_board.grid.length).to eq(3)
             empty_board.grid.each { |row| expect(row.length).to eq(3)}
             expect(empty_board.grid.flatten.length).to eq(9)
+        end

+        it 'should start out empty' do
+            for row in empty_board.grid do
+                for col in row do
+                    expect(col).to be_nil;
+                end
+            end
         end
     end
 end